meaningcrisis/meaningcrisis.github.io/docs/episodes/episode15.md

 ## Transcript

 Welcome back to awakening, from the meaning crisis.
 So last time, we finished up our look at what was going on and, Buddhism, and then we moved back to.
-The West, we started to take a look at what was coming after the actual revolution.
-And we saw that Aristotle's disciple Alexander ushered in a period of, turmoil and cultural anxiety, a period where many people were expecting or were experiencing Dom aside a very wide, Wide manner, a deep and profound sense of loss of home, not having a house or a dwelling, but that connectedness, that rootedness to one's culture, one's place, one's history, one's language group, one's religion, one's community, et cetera.
+The West, we started to take a look at what was coming after the Axial revolution.
+And we saw that Aristotle's disciple Alexander ushered in a period of, turmoil and cultural anxiety, a period where many people were expecting or were experiencing domicide - a very wide, wide manner, a deep and profound sense of loss of home, not having a house or a dwelling, but that connectedness, that rootedness to one's culture, one's place, one's history, one's language group, one's religion, one's community, et cetera.

 And we saw that what happens is a change in the cultivation of wisdom.
 Notice again, the deep connection between the cultivation of wisdom.
 And the attempt to deal with enhancement of meaning or the response to a meaning crisis.
 What happens is a change in the notion of wisdom.
 And that wisdom now takes on a therapeutic dimension in which the philosopher is the physician of the soul and has to learn to hear anxiety.

 And then we learned.
 How the Epicureans responded to this, how they diagnosed the problem, like a physician and prescribed a response.
-They are, they diagnosed the anxiety of the period of the Hellenistic homicide as being caused by an anxiety about one's own mortality.
+They are, they diagnosed the anxiety of the period of the Hellenistic domicide as being caused by an anxiety about one's own mortality.
 We took a look at that.
 And we took a look at how they responded to that.

 They advocated giving up.
 I would argue the quixotic attempt to achieve immortality and instead trying to come to an acceptance, a lived acceptance of one's mortality.
 And they did that by getting you to realize by slowly getting to you to realize.
 Getting clear about your nebulous anxiety that it's not about.

 Non-existence, it's not about experiencing total loss.
 It's about experiencing partial loss.
 And then there's a remedy to experiencing partial loss, which is to right.
 Set yourself upon those things that are actually constitutive of meaning.
 Full happiness and then realizing deeply realizing and structuring your lives so that you will have those up until the moment of your death, which is philosophically informed friendship, meaningful relationships, and which we are afforded the cultivation of wisdom.
 And self-transcendence.

 No. Well, I think mortality salients is definitely a part of the Hellenistic crisis.
 I don't think the Epicureans have a comprehensive understanding and to get a more comprehensive understanding of diagnosis.
 We turn to the Stoics, but in order to understand the Stoics, we have to understand the group that they developed out of.

 Those were the cynics and the cynics were not as impressed by Socrates's argumentation.
 As Plato was, they were much more impressed by Socrates capacity for confrontation and provocatively inducing aporia and people.
 And they started to practice this and in doing so, they started to force people to realize the distinction between moral codes and purity codes and to thereby.

 Pay more careful attention to what they're actually setting their hearts upon so that their hearts would not be broken by being set on manmade impermanent, cultural systems and values.
 Xeno Sinek was deeply impressed by this, but he was also impressed by Plato's argumentation.
 He wanted to integrate the two together.
 And he also had the fundamental insight that although particular cultures and historical, institutions are contingent being social is not, we are inherently social in the depths of our humanity.
-So leaving the Polis was not actually an option according to Xeno.
+So leaving the Polis was not actually an option according to Zeno.
 Instead, what we have to do is realize that our issue isn't white, we're setting our hearts upon, but how.

 We're setting our hearts pay more, much more attention to the process than the product.
-So you can see how the store X are even picking up on something that's implicit in the Epicureans, the Epicureans aren't trying to change the world and eradicate death by bringing about and mortality.
-The Epicureans are trying to get you to reframe how the insight.
+So you can see how the stoics are even picking up on something that's implicit in the Epicureans, the Epicureans aren't trying to change the world and eradicate death by bringing about and mortality.
+The Epicureans are trying to get you to reframe  the insight.

 Not just an intellectual insight, but an existential insight that changes the meaning of your mortality.
 And this was the core of the stoic insight pay attention to how that existential meaning is being made, pay attention to how that process of co identification, the way we're assuming.
 And I said, assigning identities is occurring because that's where yourself and your identity and your agency are being forged.